2017 - 2018 Deer Hunting Regulations

 Antlerless Deer Harvest Programs

-Optional antlerless deer tag programs that hunters may choose to participate in include the Individual Antlerless Deer Tag Program and the Antlerless Deer Quota Program (ADQP).
+Resident and Nonresident hunters have the option of participating in the Individual Antlerless Deer Tag Program and the Deer Quota Program.

 Individual Antlerless Deer Tag Program

-Under the ADQP, a quota of tags is issued for a particular tract of land based on criteria including: density of the local deer population, condition of the local deer population, the size of the tract of land and the recreational and agricultural objectives of the property owner.
-Utilization of tags issued under the ADQP is subject to the following Game Zone restrictions.
-In Game Zone 1 (Mountains) tags are valid beginning Oct.
-1. in Game Zone 2 (Piedmont) and Game Zones 3-4 (Coastal Plain) tags are valid beginning Sept.
-15. Tags issued for a particular tract of land can only be used on that tract and they must be used on all antlerless deer that are harvested at the point of kill, including antlerless deer harvested on either-sex days or by bow and arrow.
+Utilization of DQP antlerless tags is subject to the following restrictions.
+In Game Zone 1 tags are valid beginning Oct.
+1. In Game Zones 2, 3, and 4 tags are valid beginning Sept.
+15. Tags issued for a particular tract of land can only be used on that tract and they must be used on all deer (antlerless and/or antlered) for which a quota was issued.
 Tags do not alter the use of weapons during special weapons seasons.
-Game Zone season and daily limits on antlerless deer do not apply on properties enrolled in the ADQP.
+Statewide, Game Zone, and daily limits do not apply on properties enrolled in the DQP because the limit is on the property not the persons hunting the property.
 A harvest report must be completed by the applicant at the close of the season.

 It is unlawful to keep any deer in cold storage or refrigerating plants unless the carcass is clearly marked with the hunter’s name, address and hunting license number (50-11-1700).
-This does not apply to storage at a private residence or to deer that have an Individual Antlerless Deer Tag Program tag attached to the hamstring since the hunter’s name, address and tag number appear on the face of the tag.
+This does not apply to storage at a private residence or to deer on which a hunter’s personal tag remains attached to the hamstring because the tag identifies the hunter.
 Deer processors should recognize that it is unlawful to sell deer meat to regain the processing fee for deer that have not been picked-up by the owner (50-11-1910).
 The best practice is to take a deposit for the processing service when deer are left at the facility.
 If meat is not picked-up by the owner, it can be given to another individual at no charge.